Formal Verification of Noisy Quantum Reinforcement Learning Policies: Introduction

 \emph{Our experiments} demonstrate that probabilistic model checking enables rigorous verification of trained QRL policies with and without noise with respect to safety properties, before deploying them on costly quantum hardware.
 We verify six policies (three QRL and three classical RL baselines) across three environments (Frozen Lake, Ski, and Freeway) under four quantum noise models: bit-flip, phase-flip, depolarizing, and amplitude damping that are applied independently at each quantum circuit gate, though \emph{QVerifier} is not limited to these noise models.
 Our results reveal that noise effects are policy- and task-dependent: while bit-flip and depolarizing noise consistently degrade performance, we observe that low-level amplitude-damping noise can sometimes improve QRL policy performance, with the Ski environment showing a 27\% improvement over the classical RL baseline.
 These findings demonstrate that pre-deployment verification not only identifies safety violations but also uncovers beneficial quantum noise regimes.

 Our \textbf{main contributions} are a method for formally verifying trained QRL policy behaviors in modeled environments, with and without quantum noise models, and an exact comparison approach for QRL and classical RL performance.
-By enabling rigorous safety verification before deployment, \emph{QVerifier} addresses a critical need: access to quantum hardware is prohibitively expensive, making pre-deployment verification essential for safety-critical applications. \emph{QVerifier} targets a potential sweet spot between classical and quantum computation, where trained QRL policies execute efficiently on quantum hardware but remain feasible to simulate classically for offline model checking.
-Moreover, the methodology underlying \emph{QVerifier} could inform the design of future quantum model checkers.
+By enabling rigorous safety verification before deployment, \emph{QVerifier} addresses a critical need: access to quantum hardware is prohibitively expensive, making pre-deployment verification essential for safety-critical applications. \emph{QVerifier} targets a potential sweet spot between classical and quantum computation, where trained QRL policies could still be modeled classically for probabilistic model checking.